TeamJM/journeymap-docs/docs/en/server/installing.md

 ## **Paper servers**

-!!! info "26.1 only"
+!!! info "Minecraft 26.1 and 26.2 only"

-    The Paper build of JourneyMap is part of the Minecraft 26.1 line of JourneyMap 6.0.
-It is not available for the 1.21.1 line.
+    The Paper build of JourneyMap is available for the Minecraft 26.1 and 26.2 builds of JourneyMap 6.0.
+It is not available for the 1.21.1 or 1.21.11 builds.

 On Paper servers, JourneyMap ships as a plugin rather than a mod.
 Place the JourneyMap Paper jar in your server's `plugins` folder instead of